12q/Up2Dater/README.md

 ## Requirements

-Your App should be already present in the AppStore
+Your App should be already presented in the AppStore

 ## Installation